Classroom: Decor and design

 In the design of a classroom, desk arrangements are essential to the decor and design of the classroom followed by seating arrangements for the students.
 Usually classroom desks are arranged in rows or columns, but there are many more ways to arrange the desks.
-For example, a circle can be made with the desks so that it's more of a group discussion.
+For example, a circle can be made with the desks so that it is more of a group discussion.
 The desks can also be in a "U" shape for group discussions and easy access for the teacher.
 Another common principle is arrangement in 'clusters' or small groups, which usually improves interaction and participation in (small) group-processes.
 Color is also a big asset to the classroom by relating the colors to the subjects learned in the classroom to help the students learn.
 Color also helps the atmosphere be fun and exciting, and helps visual stimulation for the students.

 Acoustics

 The acoustics of the classroom are very often overlooked, but are an important part of the success of a child.
 Choosing only materials that cause sound to reverberate, such as tile floors and hard wall surfaces, greatly increases noise levels and can prove detrimental to learning.
 One study of hyperactive versus control groups of children found that white noise has no impact on either group, but that auditory stimulation such as distant conversations or music has a negative effect on both groups of students.
 Children with attention deficit disorder scored higher on tests when white noise was being pumped into the classroom than when music was played.
 The control group of children as well as the hyperactive group of children averaged the same test scores when there was no sound as when white noise was being played.

 By utilizing soft surfaces, especially on the floor, the sounds within and outside of the classroom will be diminished, taking away from the distractions facing students and improving not just the test scores of hyperactive children, but those without attention deficit disorder as well.
 Although carpet is an obvious choice for sound absorption, it may not be suitable for high traffic areas like hallways.
 In such cases, other sound absorbing materials, such as cork, can be used.
 The use of sound absorbing ceiling tiles may also be a wise choice for areas where carpet cannot be used for practical purposes.